 It’s always important to keep in mind that although there are some upsides to a brain that works a little differently a huge number of people struggle through school and life because their dyslexia isn’t picked up, and even when it is identified, the impacts of dyslexia are misunderstood.

 I’d like to share some great resources which can help you better support your dyslexic learners.
 Don’t forget, it’s great to be aware of something but even better to understand it!
 Here is a short animated video.
 The soundtrack is pretty powerful.

-This video expresses well (in my opinion) one of the greatest difficulties of dyslexia which is the emotional impact it can have.
+This video expresses (in my opinion) one of the greatest difficulties of dyslexia - the emotional impact it can have.
 That feeling of being stupid isn’t just because of difficulty with reading and writing but also not being able to focus, forgetting things you were told a few moments ago or not being able to get your head around a 24 hour clock.
 Doing a bit of research to gain a deeper understanding of dyslexia can make a big difference.

 There are many strategies and tools which can help overcome many of the challenges presented by dyslexia but for a dyslexic person to succeed they will need to be resilient and maintain a good self esteem.
 Organisations such as Made By Dyslexia aim to “help the world properly understand and support dyslexia” which means looking at the challenges dyslexia presents but also the advantages and success stories of some celebrities who might act as aspirational role models.

 It’s also important to allow dyslexic people to work to their strengths so they keep in mind there are things they are really good at.
 It will help balance out an environment where there is a big emphasis on reading, writing and remembering things.